axsh/openvnet/docs/InstallGuide.md

     # yum install -y openvnet

-`openvnet` is a virtual package.
-It is equivalent to install `openvnet-common`, `openvnet-vna`, `openvnet-vnmgr` and `openvnet-webapi` at once.
+`openvnet` is a metapackage.
+It is equivalent to installing `openvnet-common`, `openvnet-vna`, `openvnet-vnmgr` and `openvnet-webapi` at once.

 ### Edit Configuration Files